-Limiting maximum authorized train speed reduces the kinetic energy available in any accident, and the forces impinging on the tank should be sustainable.
+• The line segment must have a ruling grade of less than 1 percent; and sustainable.
 Placing a limit on ruling grade helps to avoid any situation in which a train "gets away" as a result of a failure to invoke a brake application until momentum is such that no stop is possible (as the surface between the brake shoe and wheel "goes liquid").
 (PTC can prevent the initial overspeed and intervene early.)
 Requiring that a train carrying PIH and other trains be "temporally separated" can help prevent a collision in which a PIH car is struck directly by the locomotive of another train while traversing a turnout (potentially exceeding the force levels the tank can withstand).
 Given these combinations of circumstances, a de minimis exception should ordinarily be warranted.
 FRA would withhold approval only upon a showing of special circumstances, such as where there might be a need to protect movements over a moveable bridge.
 Should FRA identify such a circumstance, the railroad might elect to proceed under the additional exception.